kuzzleio/documentation-old/src/guide/kuzzle-depth/roles-definitions.md

 }
 ```

-In the sample role above (`return args.document.content.user.id === $currentUserId`), the `update` action is allowed only if the fetched document contains an attribute `user.id` which value is the current user ID.
+In the sample role above (`return args.document.content.user.id === $currentUserId`), the `update` action is allowed only if the fetched document contains an attribute `user.id` with value equal to the current user's id.

 ---

 ## The Fetch Definition

-The Fetch Definition allows you to pass some documents fetched from the persistence layer to your permission function.
+The Fetch Definition allows you to pass documents fetched from the persistence layer to your Permission Function.

-In our sample role above, we fetch a `document` variable which contains the document that was requested for update, and we use it in the permission function to test if it is owned by the current user.
+In our sample role above, the `document` variable references the document we want to update and it is used in the Permission Function to test if the current user is the document owner.

-### args element structure
+### Fetch Definition Predefined Variables

+There are a set of predefined variables which are automatically accessible in a Fetch Definition, these are:

+- `$request`: The complete request object being evaluated.
+- `$currentId`: The current request document id (equivalent to `$request.input.resource._id`).

+### Fetch Definition Args

-The `args` element is the place where we define our Fetch Definitions and has the following structure:
+We define the Fetch Definition in a `args` object with the following structure:

 ```javascript
 {